This is an easy to use package that contains everything you need to work with the excellent Silverware micro quadcopter firmware on macOS.

 Use this tool to unlock the chip on your flight controller.
 You only need to do this once.

 Simply drop a firmware file onto the Flasher tool.
 It will be automatically written to the chip.

-If you have tuned your PIDs using the stick gestures, you can use the Viewer tool to view the new PIDs.
+If you have tuned your PIDs using the stick gestures, you can use the Viewer tool to read your saved PIDs from the flight controller.